Turning 40 Was All Fun & Games Until…

 Those articles.
 You know the ones.
 The ones that tell women over 40 what they should stop wearing?
 Fuck those articles.
 Women should wear whatever they want, whenever we want, wherever they want to.

 Do not listen to the thirty-five-year-old yoga instructor or personal trainer who just realized she’s aging and has decided to advise every woman older than her to back off the long runs and challenging yoga poses because their bodies just can’t handle it anymore.
 (Sorry babe, I know you’re freaking out, but you can just keep those crippling stories to yourself).

-Again, please refer to the large number of stories about women well into their fifties kicking ass!
+Again, please refer to the large number of stories about women well into their fifties and sixties kicking ass!
 Everybody ages differently.
 And, every time a coach, trainer, or teacher makes one of those very limiting comments, it wedges into your consciousness and creates damaging doubt.

 I recommend getting up and leaving immediately whenever this happens to you.

 Dear God!
 We know you mean well, but telling older women that they should feel proud of their wrinkles and that they are doing themselves a disservice if they decide to get Botox or dye their hair is just plain dickish.